frend/frend.co/_components/accordion/accordion.md

 	multiselectable: true,
 	// if set to false, each accordion instance will only allow a single panel to be open at a time

-	readyClass: 'has-fr-accordion'
+	readyClass: 'fr-accordion--is-ready'
-	// class name that will be added to <html> as accordion is initialised
+	// class name that will be added to the accordion as it is initialised

 });
 ~~~